Show All Answers

 U.S. and State environmental regulations prohibit the collection of the following items:

 • Light bulbs (The Lowes store in Aransas Pass collects CFL bulbs in the customer service/returns area at the entrance to the store)

 • Automotive fluids (most automotive repair shops and auto parts stores will collect some or all fluids – call ahead first)

-• Batteries (Radio Shack in Rockport and Lowes in Aransas Pass collect rechargeable batteries)
+• Batteries (Lowes in Aransas Pass collect rechargeable batteries)

 • Plastic shopping bags (HEB and Walmart have collection bins at the entrances to their stores)